 Duckplanet has been providing information to online rubber duck fans since October of 2000.
 Duckplanet began as a way for Charlotte to share her collection with friends, family, and other duck-minded people.
 Today, Duckplanet is the most extensive source of rubber duck news and information on the web.
 At this time, Duckplanet accepts no advertisements.

 Charlotte began collecting rubber ducks in 1996.
-Marcel married her anyway a few years later and at their wedding reception the favors were rubber duckies.
-Today, Charlotte and Marcel have over 1,439 unique rubber ducks.
+Today, Charlotte has over 7,000 unique rubber ducks.

 History of Website